Last Updated on January 16, 2021 by Audrey Scott

 Transport to and from the Pamir Mountains:

-- Osh to Murghab: We hired a Russian UAZ jeep through Nemat ([email protected]) for $170 (expect to pay a bit more with the falling US dollar).
+- Osh to Murghab: We hired a Russian UAZ jeep through a contact we found on a travel bulletin board.
 The jeep fit five travelers plus the driver, snuggly.
 We stopped overnight in Sary Tash and arrived in Murghab the next afternoon.

 - Murghab to Khorog via the Wakhan Valley: If you have a lot of time and flexibility, you can conceivably hitchhike this route, but beware that vehicles of any sort are few and far between, particularly outside of summer.
 We hired a driver with jeep to take us the 400km over three days.
 The cost was $300.
 We also paid for his return trip from Khorog to Murghab since he couldn’t find any passengers that needed to return.
 ACTED in Murghab can set you up with a driver for a slightly higher fee.
 Hang around the market in Murghab or just walk through town – available drivers will find you since there are not many tourists.